Skip to content

 2a4 Climate & Biomes

-Climate & Biomes Objectives
+Climate & Biomes Objectives:

 • Explain how sunlight distribution leads to varied ecosystems at different latitudes.